ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/deploy-your-agents-with-amplify-cli.md

 ## Objectives

-Learn how to quickly install and run your Discovery and Traceability agents with basic configuration using AMPLIFY Central CLI.
+Learn how to quickly install and run your Discovery and Traceability agents with basic configuration using Amplify Central CLI.

-## AMPLIFY Central CLI prerequisites
+## Amplify Central CLI prerequisites

 * Node.js 8 LTS or later
-* Access to npm package (for installing AMPLIFY cli)
+* Access to npm package (for installing Amplify cli)
 * Access to login.axway.com on port 443
-* Minimum AMPLIFY Central CLI version: 0.7.0 (check version using `amplify central --version`)
+* Minimum Amplify Central CLI version: 0.7.0 (check version using `amplify central --version`)

-For more information, see [Install AMPLIFY Central CLI](/docs/central/cli_central/cli_install/).
+For more information, see [Install Amplify Central CLI](/docs/central/cli_central/cli_install/).

 ## Azure prerequisistes